 A Sense of Place

 Through the development of a North West Highlands Geopark business plan, community consultation and a workshop focused on developing an interpretation strategy for Coigach and Assynt, we found that although interpretation and information on walking routes and landscape is a key part of the visitor experience, digitisation into an app would create a central hub and improve access to this data.
 We are also developing a Sense of Place Toolkit, for use by local businesses and organisations to capture and communicate what makes our area so special.
-And finally we are publishing a guidebook of walks in Coigach & Assynt that will highlight our rich natural and cultural heritage.
+And finally a guidebook of walks in Coigach & Assynt has been published that highlights our rich natural and cultural heritage.
 The beautifully illustrated book, Walker’s Guide to Coigach & Assynt, by Dougie Cunningham, is available by mail order at https://www.leadinglines.net/shop-1/coigach-assynt-guide, as well at a number of local bookshops.